vmc-project/vmc-documentation/content/installation/geant4_vmc/required-optional-packages.md

 -DG4MULTITHREADED=ON
 ```

 Dynamic loading of Geant4 libraries, as used in VMC, requires to change the Geant4 default TLS model, initial-exec, with global-dynamic via the CMake option:
 ```
 -DGEANT4_BUILD_TLS_MODEL=global-dynamic
 ```

 Geant4 VMC 3.00.x version is migrated to Geant4 multi-threading and can be built against both Geant4 sequential and Geant4 multi-threading installations.
 The global-dynamic model is required for running VMC applications from Root session (in a "traditional" way  with dynamic loading of libraries).
 When the VMC application main program is linked with all libraries, Geant4 built with the default TLS model can be used.

 The VMC application will run automatically in MT mode when Geant4 VMC is built against Geant4 MT.
-See <a href="https://root.cern.ch/multi-threaded-processing"> the page on Multi-threaded processing </a> how this default behaviour can be changed in the configuration of the application.
+See [the page on Multi-threaded processing](/user-guide/geant4_vmc/multi-threaded-processing/) how this default behaviour can be changed in the configuration of the application.

 ### VGM (optional)